daiphuongngo/daiphuongngo/README.md

 GitHub | https://github.com/daiphuongngo
 Microsoft Learning | https://docs.microsoft.com/en-us/users/daiphuongngo-3267/achievements

+"Don't let what you think you can’t do interfere with what you can do."

 ## Education & Experience:

 `Jan 2021 - Aug 2022` - `Business Insights & Analytics Post-Graduate Program` - `Humber College`  - `Toronto, Ontario, Canada` 🍁🇨🇦